werf/werf/docs/pages/reference/deploy/chart_configuration.md

 ### The `werf_container_env` template

 Enables streamlining the release process if the image remains unchanged.
-Generates a block with the `DOCKER_IMAGE_ID` environment variable for the pod container, but only if `.Values.global.werf.is_branch=true`, because in this case the image for an appropriate docker tag might have been updated through its name remained unchanged.
+Generates a block with the `DOCKER_IMAGE_ID` environment variable for the pod container.
+Image id will be set to real value only if `.Values.global.werf.is_branch=true`, because in this case the image for an appropriate docker tag might have been updated through its name remained unchanged.
 The `DOCKER_IMAGE_ID` variable contains a new id docker for an image, which forces kubernetes to update an asset.
 The template may return multiple strings, which is why it must be used together with `indent`.

 An example of using a template in case multiple images exist in the `werf.yaml` config:
 * `tuple <image-name> . | include "werf_container_env" | indent <N-spaces>`